 An open-ended train pass through Europe — what could be better?

 Fortunately, Eurail Passes come in a variety of packages.
-For starters, you can pick an open border pass or a one country pass.
-Obviously, the one country pass is more affordable, but if you plan on making a trip through the entirety of the Balkans, you will be better off getting the “Global Pass” option.
-There is not a huge price difference and will save you hours of planning and routing.
+For starters, you can pick an open border pass or a one-country pass.
+The one-country pass is more affordable, but if you plan on making a trip through the entirety of the Balkans, you will be better off getting the “Global Pass” option.
+There is not a huge price difference, and it will save you hours of planning and routing.

 Eurail then gives you the option of 1st or 2nd class.
-If you are on a budget, second class is an excellent option.
-Make sure if you are under the age of 28, you select a “Youth” ticket as it will be cheaper.
+If you are on a budget, second-class is an excellent option.
+If you are under the age of 28, make sure you select a “Youth” ticket as it will be cheaper.